SMS Grosser Kurfürst (1913): Service history

 Her second operation, the raid on Scarborough, Hartlepool and Whitby, followed on 15–16 December.
 On the evening of the 15th, the German battle fleet of some twelve dreadnoughts and eight pre-dreadnoughts came to within 10 nmi of an isolated squadron of six British battleships.
 However, skirmishes between the rival destroyer screens in the darkness convinced Admiral Friedrich von Ingenohl, the fleet commander, that he was faced with the entire Grand Fleet.
-Under orders from Kaiser Wilhelm II to avoid risking the fleet unnecessarily, von Ingenohl broke off the engagement and turned the battlefleet back toward Germany.
+Under orders from Kaiser Wilhelm II to avoid risking the fleet unnecessarily, Ingenohl broke off the engagement and turned the battlefleet back toward Germany.

 On 22 January 1915, she and the rest of III Squadron were detached from the fleet to conduct maneuver, gunnery, and torpedo training in the Baltic.
 They returned to the North Sea on 11 February, too late to assist I Scouting Group at the Battle of Dogger Bank.
-Following the loss of SMS Blücher at the Battle of Dogger Bank, the Kaiser removed von Ingenohl from his post on 2 February.
+Following the loss of SMS Blücher at the Battle of Dogger Bank, the Kaiser removed Ingenohl from his post on 2 February.
 Admiral Hugo von Pohl replaced him as commander of the fleet.
 She then took part in several sorties into the North Sea.
 On 29 March, she sailed with the fleet out to Terschelling without any contact with the enemy.
 Another fleet advance occurred on 22 April, again without result.
 On 23 April, III Squadron returned to the Baltic for another round of exercises lasting until 10 May.

 She participated in a fleet advance into the North Sea from 29 until 31 May which ended without combat.
 The ship covered a minelaying operation on 11–12 September off Texel.
 Another uneventful fleet advance followed on 23–24 October.
 She ended the year with a two-week training cruise in the Baltic, which lasted from 5 to 20 December.
 Another round of exercises in the Baltic followed on 18–23 January 1916.
 She went into drydock in Wilhelmshaven for periodic maintenance on 12 February.
 Work lasted until 3 March; two days later the ship sailed for a sweep into the Hoofden, though this again failed to encounter any British forces.
 The fleet conducted another sortie on 23 March to the Amrun Bank, followed by another a month later to Horns Reef on 21–22 April.